cs1567-gir/cs1567p0/README.md

-cs1567_projects
+cs1567p0
 ===============

-The project folders for our cs1567 projects
+The project folder for Project 0.

+This can be cloned directly into the <workspace>/src/ directory, to make updating the robot code much easier.